JuanCaicedo/blog-post-dafts/modules-in-node.md

 # Multiple modules in Node.js

-I'm one of the organizers for [NodeSchoolDC](http://nodeschool.io/washingtondc/) and at of our meetups I see people get stuck on the exact same problem all the time.
-That problem isis exercise 6, `Make it Modular`, which is first time that you have to write a program that is split across two different files.
+I'm one of the organizers for [NodeSchoolDC](http://nodeschool.io/washingtondc/) and at our meetups I see people get stuck on the exact same problem all the time.
+That problem is exercise 6, `Make it Modular`, which is the first time that you have to write a program that is split across two different files.
 I wanted to go ahead and explain it here to clear things up.